 I heard the name Santelli, and knew immediately it wasn’t someone I had worked for in the past several months since starting my new pest control service in southern Colorado.
 I would have remembered Santelli in spite of the many Italian surnames on my new client list.

 “Sure thing, Mr. Santelli,” I replied.
 “I’ll just need to get your address, and phone number to set up an appointment.”
-I was trying to be ass-kiss polite, but the truth of it all was that the voice had annoyed me with it’s abrupt rudeness, so it was a brief kiss compared to my usual smear job.
+I was trying to be ass-kissing polite, but the truth of it all was that the voice had annoyed me with it’s abrupt rudeness, so it was a brief kiss.

 “I’m next to Pancho’s Tamales east of the freeway,” he shouted.
 “You know where Pancho’s Tamales is on the south side.
 Look for the trout fish mailbox four houses east.
 My number is 5?6-7??8,” and then hit the end button like he was killing flies.